yudingyi333/Exercise/PS4/HW4_Q3_Report.md

-Before the start using the code to change the format of the data, so the data can be analyzed through association rule.
+Before the start, using the code to change the format of the data, so the data can be analyzed through association rule.
 Firstly, we need to check the general information about the data.
 From the summary, it shows there are 169 item and 9835 itemsets.
 It also shows that which item has been purchased frequently.

     ## transactions as itemMatrix in sparse format with
     ##  9835 rows (elements/itemsets/transactions) and